 Upregulated glial cell line-derived neurotrophic factor through cyclooxygenase-2 activation in the muscle is required for mechanical hyperalgesia after exercise in rats

-Two articles on PainSci cite Murase 2013: 1.
+Two pages on PainSci cite Murase 2013: 1.
 A Deep Dive into Delayed-Onset Muscle Soreness 2.
 Massage Does Not Reduce Inflammation

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.